emweb/wt/target/android/README.txt

-In order to use the Android NDK, you will need to prepare a cross-tailchain for a specific Android target, more information on this procedure can be found in docs/STANDALONE-TOOLCHAIN.html.
+In order to use the Android NDK, you will need to prepare a cross-tailchain for a specific Android target, more information on this procedure can be found in docs/STANDALONE-TOOLCHAIN.html in the Android NDK directory.

 To build a cross-toolchain for android API8 to $ANDROID_HOME/ndk-api8-arm, next commands can be used.